moulya-somasundara/Business-Info-Prediction/README.md

 location = "Manhattan%2C+NY"  # Location

-restaurantsListScrapper(restaurantCount, domain, cuisine, location) This will scrape 10 restaurants offering Korean food in Manhattan and save the data to restaurantsList.txt.
+restaurantsListScrapper(restaurantCount, domain, cuisine, location) This will scrape 10 restaurants offering Korean food in Manhattan and save the data to restaurantsList.txt

 Module 2: Data Cleaning and Processing
-This module will likely involve tasks like:
+This module involves tasks as follows;

 Removing duplicates
 Handling missing or incomplete data